 The NCEOC became a reality in early 2019 when it received its first round of funding commitments from the Employee Ownership Expansion Network (EOX), a non-profit specifically formed to develop state centers, and the Democracy at Work Institute (DAWI), a non-profit focused on promoting social and economic equity for minority communities, followed shortly after by The Industrial Commons.

-NCEOC’s founding Board of Directors includes Anne-Claire Broughton (Principal, Broughton Consulting, LLC), La-Tasha Best-Gaddy (Business Counselor, SBTDC at NCCU), Patrick McHugh (Senior Policy Analyst, NC Budget and Tax Center), Molly Hemstreet (Executive Co-Director, The Industrial Commons), and Steve Storkan (Executive Director, Employee Ownership Expansion Network).
+The founding NCEOC Board of Directors includes Anne-Claire Broughton (Principal, Broughton Consulting, LLC), La-Tasha Best-Gaddy (Business Counselor, SBTDC at NCCU), Patrick McHugh (Senior Policy Analyst, NC Budget and Tax Center), Molly Hemstreet (Executive Co-Director, The Industrial Commons), and Steve Storkan (Executive Director, Employee Ownership Expansion Network).